NoxOrg/Nox.Cli/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The section below will walk you though installation of the Nox.Cli tool as well as a sample project to illustrate how simple it is to create a basic microservice in a jiffy.
+The section below will walk you though installation of the Nox.Cli tool as well as a sample project to illustrate how simple it is to set up set up the associated DevOps environment.
 ***
 ### Prerequisites
 ---